-The Drinking Water Subcommittee is reviewing these targets and goals in Year 4 through a stakeholder forum, and is convening an expert review panel in Year 5.
+The Drinking Water Subcommittee reviewed these targets and goals in Year 4 through a stakeholder forum and is convening an expert review panel in Year 5.
 The ROD milestones and projected expenditures for the Drinking Water Quality Program are being similarly reviewed and updated.

-To assist in future evaluation of progress towards targets and goals, the Drinking Water Subcommittee has initiated a strategic planning process, to build on its work in Years 2-3.
-The strategic planning process was started in October of 2003 and is scheduled for completion by July 2004.
+To assist in program implementation and future evaluation of progress towards targets and goals, the Drinking Water Subcommittee has initiated a strategic planning process, to build on its work in Years 2-3.
+The strategic planning process was started in October of 2003 and is scheduled for completion by December 2004.
 The plan is being developed by a workgroup consisting of implementing agency staff, CBDA staff, DWS representatives, and stakeholders.
-The strategic plan is intended to guide program implementation for the next ten years.
+The strategic plan is intended to guide program implementation over the life of the CALFED Program, and will be revised periodically through adaptive management.
 It will consolidate the information in several planning documents previously developed for the program and may include new actions developed during the strategic planning process.
 It will include recommendations for processes to measure success including revised targets and milestones, performance measures, and reporting.